0930mcx/Guiding-Experts/README.md

 - [Swin-Transformer](https://github.com/microsoft/Swin-Transformer): Parts of the training pipeline are adapted from this project.
 - [soft-mixture-of-experts](https://github.com/fkodom/soft-mixture-of-experts): The implemention of Soft MoE are borrowed from this project.
+- [lang-segment-anything](https://github.com/luca-medeiros/lang-segment-anything): The pipline of masks generation are based on this project.

 ## 📬 Contact